A New Frontier for GPU Analytics

 The trends that got us here are not going away.
 Data continues to grow at 40% year over year.
 Competitiveness in virtually every industry has become dramatically impacted by analytics capabilities, the ultimate goal being to find more insights faster than the competition.
 Additionally, organizations are fighting a talent war to attract and retain analysts and data scientists, and realize the need to equip them with technologies that deliver exceptional productivity.

-Therefore, we believe that over the medium to long-term the capabilities that we define today as GPU-accelerated analytics will eventually become mainstream, fundamentally transforming how analytics work is done in any organization.
+Therefore, we believe that over the medium to long-term the capabilities that we define today as GPU-accelerated analytics (GPU analytics) will eventually become mainstream, fundamentally transforming how analytics work is done in any organization.